Community Donations & Sponsorships

 The UPPCO Dollars for Doers Program offers an opportunity for employees and retirees to volunteer and raise funds for their favorite nonprofit organizations.
 Employees and retirees who volunteer can earn donations of up to $300 per year for the organization of their choice, provided the nonprofit’s mission and work fit into the five priority areas of UPPCO charitable giving (see Charitable Contribution Guidelines).

-Dollars for Doers request form should be submitted by the employee or retiree to the program coordinator by December 31 of each year for volunteer hours performed that calendar year.
+Dollars for Doers request form should be submitted by December 31 of each year for volunteer hours performed that calendar year.

 Please direct questions to email@example.com.